Rocky IV: Plot

-In 1985, Russian boxer Ivan Drago arrives in the United States from the Soviet Union with his wife Ludmilla, his trainers and his manager, Nicolai Koloff.
+In 1985, Russian boxer and Soviet Army Captain Ivan Drago arrives in the United States from the Soviet Union with his wife Ludmilla, his trainers and his manager, Nicolai Koloff.
 Koloff takes every opportunity to promote Drago's athleticism as a hallmark of Soviet superiority.
 Motivated by patriotism and a desire to step back in the ring, former heavyweight champion Apollo Creed challenges Drago to an exhibition fight.
-Rocky Balboa has reservations about his much larger opponent and about Creed coming out of retirement but agrees to help train Apollo for the match.
+Rocky Balboa has reservations about his much larger opponent and about Apollo coming out of retirement but agrees to help train Apollo for the match.

 The boxing exhibition takes place at the MGM Grand Hotel in Las Vegas.
 Apollo enters the ring in an over-the-top patriotic entrance with James Brown performing "Living in America", complete with showgirls.
 The bout starts tamely with Apollo landing several punches that are ineffective against Drago, but Drago suddenly retaliates with devastating effects.
-By the end of the first round, Rocky and Apollo's trainer Duke Evers plead with him to stop the match, but Apollo refuses to do so.
+By the end of the first round, Rocky and Apollo's trainer, Duke Evers, plead with him to stop the match, but Apollo refuses to do so.
 Drago aggressively pummels him in the second round.
 Apollo falls after a particularly savage blow and lies twitching on the ground.
 After the match is called in Drago's favor, he displays no contrition, commenting to the assembled media: "If he dies, he dies."
-Apollo dies as a result of the blow.
+Apollo dies as a result of his injuries.

 Rocky decides to challenge Drago himself, but has to surrender his championship to do so.
-Drago's camp agrees to an unsanctioned 15-round fight in the Soviet Union on Christmas Day, an arrangement meant to protect Drago from the threats of violence he has been receiving in the United States.
-Rocky travels to the Soviet Union without his wife Adrian due to her disapproval of the match, setting up his training base in a remote cabin in Siberia with only Duke and Paulie Pennino to accompany him.
+Drago's camp agrees to an unsanctioned 15-round fight in Moscow on Christmas Day, an arrangement meant to protect Drago from the threats of violence he has been receiving in the United States.
+Rocky travels to the Soviet Union without his wife Adrian due to her disapproval of the match, setting up his training base in a remote cabin in Siberia with only Duke and Paulie to accompany him while being constantly watched by KGB Agents.
 Duke opens up to Rocky, stating that he actually raised Apollo and that his death felt like a father losing his son, and expresses his faith in Rocky that he will emerge victorious.
 To prepare for the match, Drago uses high-tech equipment, a team of trainers and doctors monitoring his every movement, and regular doses of anabolic steroids.
 Rocky, on the other hand, does roadwork in deep snow over mountainous terrain and workouts utilizing antiquated farm equipment.
 Adrian arrives unexpectedly five days before the fight to give Rocky her support.